Abandoned & Little-Known Airfields:

 The consoles inside the Warminster tower, stripped of their equipment, shortly after the base's closing.
 Photo by Bob Greenwood.

-One of the former Navy office buildings at Warminster,
+A 2001 photo of the demolition of a former Navy Warminster office building at Warminster.

 although some of the northern portion of the former southeast/northwest runway had been removed.